• Free shipping on all orders

 Learn more »

 The first time you see your cat with the dreaded “pink eye,” you likely won’t ever forget it.
-Your poor cat will be tearing up like mad, may have a nasty discharge coming from their eyes, and will probably be squinting due to light sensitivity or pain.
+Your poor cat will be tearing up like they are crying, may have a nasty discharge coming from their eyes, and will probably be squinting due to light sensitivity or pain.
 Cats get pink eye from various sources, including viruses, bacteria, dirt, allergies, entropion, and several more.
 Keep reading as we discuss pink eye and how to help your cat’s eyes stay clear, bright, and healthy.

 hepper-cat-paw-divider